 I joined the department in 2002 after completing my PhD at Stanford University.
 I teach courses in international relations and comparative politics.
 My regional area of expertise is Russia and the former Soviet Union, and my major research interests include democratization, human rights, gender politics, the politics of international democracy assistance, and NGO activism in both domestic and transnational politics.

 - Courting Gender Justice: Russia, Turkey, and the European Court of Human Rights, co-authored with Valerie Sperling, with contribution by Melike Sayoglu.
-Oxford University Press, 2019.
+New York: Oxford University Press, 2019.

 - Global Commons, Domestic Decisions: The Comparative Politics of Climate Change, co-edited with Kathryn Harrison.
 Cambridge, MA: MIT Press, 2010.
 I co-authored the introduction and conclusion with Harrison and the chapter on Russia with Laura Henry.